DIII field hockey championship: Bracket, scores, schedule and how to watch the 2019 tournament | NCAA.com

 Click here for the interactive bracket | Printable bracket | Scoreboard

 Twenty-four schools were originally selected to compete in the 2019 DIII field hockey championships.
-That number is now down to four, heading into Saturday's national semifinals.
+That number is now down to two, heading into Sunday's national championship.

-Franklin & Marshall will face Johns Hopkins at 11 a.m.
-ET in the first semifinal game, followed by Middlebury vs. Salisbury at 2 p.m.
-ET.
-Here is the full bracket:
+Franklin & Marshall will face Middlebury in the national championship game, at 1 p.m.
+ET on Nov.
+24. Here is the full bracket:

 CHAMPIONSHIPS INFORMATION: Fall champs guide | Buy tickets | Full broadcast schedule | Shop